chrisant996/clink/docs/clink.md

 `clink-expand-line`|Perform [history](#using-history-expansion), doskey alias, and environment variable expansion in the current input line.
 `clink-find-conhost`|Activates the "Find" dialog when running in a standard console window (hosted by the OS conhost).
 This is equivalent to picking "Find..." from the console window's system menu.
 `clink-insert-dot-dot`|Inserts `..\` at the cursor.
+`clink-magic-suggest-space`|Inserts the next full word of the suggestion (if any) up to a space, and also inserts a space.
 `clink-mark-conhost`|Activates the "Mark" mode when running in a standard console window (hosted by the OS conhost).
 This is equivalent to picking "Mark" from the console window's system menu.
 `clink-menu-complete-numbers`|Like `menu-complete`, but for numbers from the console screen (3 digits or more, up to hexadecimal).
 `clink-menu-complete-numbers-backward`|Like `menu-complete-backward`, but for numbers from the console screen (3 digits or more, up to hexadecimal).